-COVID-19 Updates Regarding Events and Meetings
+COVID-19 Updates Regarding Events, Meetings, and Other Activities

-What activities are allowed?
+What in-person programs are allowed?

-- Locations will be limited to the University Union, Gateway Center, and Rec Center, where staff can monitor safety protocols and ensure proper cleaning in between programs.
+- Locations will be limited to the University Union, Gateway Center, and Rec Center, where staff can monitor safety protocols and ensure proper cleaning in between reservations.
 As spaces are limited, student orgs will not be able to choose their program location; if approved, a space will be assigned based on the program needs described in the Event Application.

 - Programs must follow current CDC and campus guidelines, as well as Executive Orders, including a limit of 10 participants, use of face coverings, social distancing, etc.

 - Regarding the 10-participant limit, that is in total (over the course of the program duration); participants cannot rotate in and out or stagger attendance to maintain a 10 person-in-the-room limit.
-While this is a small number, note that most of the available spaces in the Union can create hybrid (part in-person, part virtual) program participation, and student orgs may request that in the Event Application.
+While this is a small number, note that most of the available spaces in the Union can create hybrid (part in-person, part virtual) participation, and student orgs may request that in the Event Application.

 - Only students and employees may attend student org programs; no off-campus/outside visitors, including guest speakers and vendors, are allowed.